plexus/conf-talks/2014-frozenrails/index.md

 ## Evolutionary Steps

-Procedural, group statements
+Procedural, group instructions

-Object Oriented, group state
+Object oriented, group state

-Still imperative at heart
+**Still imperative** at heart

 ---
-{:.fragments}

 ## Place Oriented Programming

-State is kept in "places"

-Register, Memory, Variable

-What's in a place can change

 ---

+## PLOP

+---
 {:.fragments}

-## Place Oriented Programming
+## PLOP

+State is kept in "places"

+What's in a place changes over time

-Old information is overwritten with new
+Old information is **overwritten** with new

-Done for efficiency

-But facts don't change, they incorporate time
+But real facts don't change, they incorporate time

 ```ruby
 { date: '2014-09-10', temperature: 19 }